-Carbon offsets are certificates generated from carbon abatement projects and are typically used to offset carbon emissions elsewhere that are otherwise hard to avoid or reduce.
+Carbon credits are certificates generated from carbon abatement projects and are typically used to offset carbon emissions elsewhere that are otherwise hard to avoid or reduce.
 Shell Energy can offer a range of domestic and international carbon offsets:

 ACCUs are environmental certificates earned for eligible carbon emissions abatement activities, and one ACCU represents one tonne of carbon dioxide equivalent net abatement (stored or avoided).
 ACCUs are issued under the Federal Government’s Emissions Reduction Fund.

 At Shell Energy, we can acquire and surrender ACCUs for businesses that consume more than 10 gigawatt hours (GWh) each year.